ericyeonpark/ericyeonpark.github.io/_posts/2021-3-28-unit2-portfolio.md

 ## Hire the Crew to Get the Job Done

 Now that we have our script written, it's time to hire the producers, actors, and crew to create the movie.
 In our case, it's finally time to build our model.
 Since our goal is to see what features help a movie get on Netflix, our target feature is _Netflix_.
 After using our target feature to create our training, validation, and test sets using a train_test_split, I wanted to use a random forest classification model and XGBoost model and see which model would create the best predictions and interesting feature importances.
 In order to check to see which model would be viable, I created a baseline accuracy, using the normalized max value of our y_train set that showed that the models had to beat a baseline accuracy of 78.9%.
-I would also look at other metrics of the models such as ROC AUC, precision, and AUC scores to compare the efficacies of the models.
+I would also look at other metrics of the models such as ROC AUC, precision, and recall scores to compare the efficacies of the models.

 #### Random Forest Model